High Blood Pressure: Here's Why Many People Do Not Need Treatment

 What Is High Blood Pressure?

 Blood pressure or BP is often described as the pressure that the blood exerts on the artery walls.
-It is measured from arm artery and expressed in two numbers i.e the systolic BP and the diastolic BP.
+It is measured from arm artery and expressed in two numbers, which are the systolic BP and the diastolic BP.

 When systolic pressure is lower than 140 mmHg and the diastolic pressure is less than 90 mmHg, the BP is considered normal.
 If a person's BP figure crosses the above stated numbers, then it is said the individual has high BP.